Main Concepts and Settings

 - Links (10)—connections of this issue with others.
 Links can be one–way (clone, duplicate) or two–way, when task # 1 blocks task # 2.
 Accordingly, task # 2 is blocked by task # 1.

-For example, you can not register on the website until you start the browser, so the registration task on the website is blocked by the task of launching the browser, and the task of launching the browser blocks the registration on the website.
+For example, you can not sign up on the website until you start the browser, so the registration task on the website is blocked by the task of launching the browser, and the task of launching the browser blocks the registration on the website.
 Links will help to build relationships between tasks and their relationship to each other.
 You can specify arbitrary links in the module settings.

 A set of stages in the Standard Workflow:

-- To do—what needs to be done, the queue of tasks within the sprint;
+- To do—what needs to be done;

 - In workflow—the task is being performed;